Sebastianhju/Runeterra-5e/Rare Items.md

 - 3000 Gold
 - Whip

 **Crescent**: As an action, you can twirl the whip around you.
-All creatures must succeed a DC 14 dexterity saving throw or take damage equal to this weapons damage.
+All creatures within 10 feet of you must succeed a DC 14 dexterity saving throw or take damage equal to this weapons damage.
 Once this effect is used, it cannot be used again until 18 seconds pass.

 You gain +1 to hit and damage rolls using this magical weapon.

 ---

+### Kindlegem

+- 2500 Gold
+- Wonderous

+**CDR**: The cooldowns of your runes and items are reduced by 6 seconds.
+**Kindles Health**: You gain maximum hit points equal to one hit dice.

+You gain a +1 to medicine and animal handling checks.

+---

+### Kircheis Shard

+- 3000 Gold
+- Dagger???

+**Energized**: Whenever you move you gain a stack of _energized_ for every feet you move and whenever you attack you gain five stacks of _energized_, up to a maximum of 80.
+**Jolt**: Whenver you are at 80 stacks of _energized_, your next attack with _Kircheis Shard_ deals 2d10 additional lightning damage.

+You gain +1 to hit and damage rolls using this magical weapon.

+---

+### Last Whisper

+- 3500 Gold
+- Longbow

+**Breathtaking**: Whenever you damage enemies, you ignore resistances to piercing damage.
+If a creature would be immune to piercing damage, they take half damage from your attacks.
+**Loaded string**: As a bonus action, you load you bow.
+Your next attack that deals 1d6 additional damage.
+You can use this effect a number of times equal to your proficiency bonus before you must take a long rest.

+You gain +1 to hit and damage rolls using this magical weapon.

+---

+### Lifewell Pendant

+- 5000 Gold
+- Wonderous Item
+- Attunement

+**Hope**: As a bonus action, you can give yourself temporary hit points equal to your level that.
+You can do this a number of times equal to your proficiency bonus before you must take a long rest.
+**Well Timds**: Whenever you gain temporary hit points, the cooldowns of your runes and items are reduced by 6 seconds.
+**Protection**: You gain a +1 to your armor class while wering the _Lifewell Pendant_.

+---

-###
+### Lost Chapter

+- 3250 Gold
+- Arcane Focus

+**Enlighten**: Whenever you take a short rest, you can spend hit dice to replenish mana instead of health.

+You gain +1 to spell attack rolls and your saving throw DC.

+---